Is there or will there ever be an open source version of Swift for Arduino?

 - Use the update checkout script to get all the dependencies

-utils/update-checkout --scheme swift-5.1-branch(this will take a fairly long time)
+utils/update-checkout --clone --scheme release/5.3 --skip-repository swift-tools-support-core(this will take a fairly long time)

 - After that is finished, change directory into the swift folder and use